Clinical Medical Assistant: Job Description, Duties, Salary, & How to Become

 How much do clinical medical assistant training programs cost?

 Costs will vary depending on the program you choose.
-For example, Stepful’s Online Clinical Medical Assistant Training Program costs $1,999.
+For example, Stepful’s Online Clinical Medical Assistant Training Program costs only $1,799 to $2,399, depending which scholarship you qualify for.
 Associate degree programs vary widely in cost.
 They can be anywhere from $1,500 to $10,000 or more.

 Is a clinical medical assistant or medical administrative assistant better?